 The state of Minnesota requires that roofing contractor carries current licensing (details here), as well as documentation of insurance.
 Without having the necessary license through the state, a contractor is not legally able to do business, and cannot be trusted to uphold the services they provide.
 The validity of a contractor’s license can also affect the warranty on the product installed and whether the product was installed to current building codes.

-There are other considerations as well, such as building permits, local code inspections, etc. For more information on selecting the right roofing contractor for your next project, contact the team at Midwest Exteriors Plus, serving the home improvement needs of Maple Grove and the surrounding Twin Cities area.
+There are other considerations as well, such as building permits, local code inspections, etc. For more information on selecting the right roofing contractor for your next project, contact the team at Midwest Roofing, Siding & Windows, serving the home improvement needs of Maple Grove and the surrounding Twin Cities area.

 Originally published:April 1, 2013